Spectrum and Fine Spectrum of Band Matrices Generated by Oscillatory Sequences: Preliminaries

-An operator $T \in B(X)$ is said to be Fredholm operator if $R(T)$ is closed and $\dim(N(T))$, $\dim(X/R(T))$ are finite.
-In this case the number is called the index of the Fredholm operator $T$.
-The essential spectrum of $T$ is defined by the set If $T$ is a Fredholm operator and $K \in B(X)$ is a compact operator then $T+K$ is also a Fredholm operator with same indices.
+is called the index of the Fredholm operator $A$.
+The essential spectrum of $A$ is defined by the set If $A$ is a Fredholm operator and $K \in B(X)$ is a compact operator then $A+K$ is also a Fredholm operator with same indices.
 Since compact perturbation does not effect the Fredholmness and index of a Fredholm operator, we have

-For any isolated eigenvalue $\lambda$ of $T,$ the operator $P_T$ which is defined by
+For any isolated eigenvalue $\lambda$ of $A,$ the operator $P_A$ which is defined by

-is called the Riesz projection of $T$ with respect to $\lambda$ where $\gamma$ is positively orientated circle centred at $\lambda$ with sufficiently small radius such that it excludes other spectral values of $T.$ An eigenvalue $\lambda$ of $T$ is said to be a discrete eigenvalue if it is isolated and the rank of the associated Riesz projection is finite.
+is called the Riesz projection of $A$ with respect to $\lambda$ where $\gamma$ is positively orientated circle centred at $\lambda$ with sufficiently small radius such that it excludes other spectral values of $A.$ An eigenvalue $\lambda$ of $A$ is said to be a discrete eigenvalue if it is isolated and the rank of the associated Riesz projection is finite.
 The rank of the Riesz projection is called the algebraic multiplicity of $\lambda$.
-The set of all such eigenvalues with finite multiplicities is called the discrete spectrum of $T$ and it is denoted by $\sigma_d(T,X).$ This type of eigenvalues sometimes referred as eigenvalues with finite type.
+The set of all such eigenvalues with finite multiplicities is called the discrete spectrum of $A$ and it is denoted by $\sigma_d(A,X).$ This type of eigenvalues sometimes referred as eigenvalues with finite type.